KrishnaHPatel/ML_Heart_Disease_Predictor/README.md

 ## Modeling Approach

 Data Preprocessing
-  1 - Imputation: Missing values are filled using the mean.
+- Imputation: Missing values are filled using the mean.
-  2 - Standardization: Features are standardized to have zero mean and unit variance.
+- Standardization: Features are standardized to have zero mean and unit variance.
-  3 - PCA: Principal Component Analysis is applied to reduce dimensionality.
+- CA: Principal Component Analysis is applied to reduce dimensionality.

 Models Used
-  1 - Logistic Regression
+- Logistic Regression
-  2 - K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)
-  3 - KNN with PCA
+- KNN with PCA
-  4 - Random Forest
+- Random Forest

   Hyperparameter Tuning: Grid search is used to find the best hyperparameters for the Random Forest model.